 Richmond – arrive by boat from Kingston (1 hr) or Hampton Court (1 hr 45mins)

-The Duck Pond Market takes place on Sunday 10.30am – 4pm.
+Whilst on Sundays the Richmond Artisan market takes place 10.30am – 5pm.
 It is always a fun and bustling place to visit with its ethically sourced artisan crafts, street food and invariably live music too.

 Bike hire is available at Blazing Saddles if you want to amble along the tow paths or head to Richmond Park.
 Rowing boats are also available to hire.